 You can host ad space on your website, but it cannot be the focus.
 The following may lead to disapproval:

 - You do not own the majority of content on your website

 - Products offered are otherwise available for free

 Affiliates are advertisers who earn commission on traffic or business sent to third-party partners.
-We work directly with businesses to help retarget their visitors, not individual or organized affiliates.
+We work directly with businesses to retarget their visitors, rather than individual or organized affiliates.
 This is in line with our policy that the website in review must demonstrate added value.